beiju/factorio_click_to_steer/README.md

 unregistered right after - but I'm new to Factorio modding so I may have done something inefficient accidentally.
 Please feel free to submit a pull request if you have an improvement, or a Github issue if you find any bugs or issues!

+The steering wheel icon is available free at http://www.fatcow.com/free-icons